 Tourist attractions Randazzo : Things to see and do

 The church was begun in the 13C and has been altered many times since.
-Of the original, only the powerful Norman apses decorated with sober small blind arcades remain.
-The neoGothic facade and campanile are from the 19C.
+Of the original structure, only the powerful Norman apses embellished by sober small blind arcades remain.
+The neo-Gothic façade and campanile date from the 19C.

-Today only a part of the facade decorated with an attractive bicoloured band and twin windows remain.
-Famous people stayed there before the earthquake which destroyed it in 1693: Joan of England, William II the Norman, Constance of Aragon and Charles..
+Today only part of the palace's façade remains: attractive bicoloured banding and twin windows embellish it.
+Famous figures in history stayed here before the earthquake destroyed it in 1693: Joan of England, William II the Norman, Constance of Aragon..

 Via Bonaventura 2 I - 95036 Randazzo